-With the build_policy attribute the package creator can change the default conan's build behavior.
+With the build_policy attribute the package creator can change conan's build behavior.
 The allowed build_policy values are:

-- missing: If no binary package is found, Conan will build it without the need to invoke conan install --build missing option. - always: The package will be built always, retrieving each time the source code executing the "source" method.
+- missing: If this package is not found as a binary package, Conan will build it from source. - always: This package will always be built from source, also retrieving the source code each time by executing the "source" method.